← Back to 史記

 使

 Five years later, King Ping of Chu died.
 Initially, the Qin woman whom King Ping had seized from Crown Prince Jian gave birth to a son named Zhen.
 When King Ping died, Zhen was finally established as heir.
 This was King Zhao.
 King Liao of Wu took advantage of Chu's mourning and sent two princes to lead troops and invade Chu.
 Chu sent troops to cut off the rear of the Wu troops, so they could not return.
 Wu's interior was empty, so Prince Guang ordered Zhuan Zhu to assassinate King Liao of Wu and establish himself.
 This was King Helü of Wu.
-Helü, having been established and achieved his ambitions, summoned Wu Yuan to be his envoy and planned state affairs with him.
+Once Helü had taken the throne and achieved his ambition, he summoned Wu Yuan to serve as envoy and planned state affairs with him.

 9

-Chu executed its ministers Xi Wan and Bo Zhou Li.
-Bo Zhou Li's grandson Bo Pi fled to Wu, and Wu also made Pi a grand master.
+Chu executed its ministers Xi Wan and Bo Zhouli.
+Bo Zhouli's grandson Bo Pi fled to Wu, where Wu also made him a grandee.
 The two princes whom the former King Liao had sent to lead troops and attack Chu had their way cut off and could not return.
 Later they heard that Helü had assassinated King Liao and established himself, so they surrendered their troops to Chu.
 Chu enfeoffed them at Shu.
-Three years after Helü was established, he raised troops and with Wu Xi and Bo Pi attacked Chu.
+Three years after Helü was established, he raised troops and with Wu Zixu and Bo Pi attacked Chu.
 He captured Shu and captured the two former Wu generals who had rebelled.
-He then wished to go to Ying, but General Sun Wu said: 'The people are weary.
+He then wished to press on to Ying, but General Sun Wu said: 'The people are exhausted.
 It cannot be done yet.
-Moreover, wait.'
+Wait a little longer.'
 They then returned.

 10